Common Financial Scams + How To Avoid Them

-While we’ve described many different financial scams, keep in mind that criminals are always trying out new ways to steal money and information.
+While we've described many financial scams, keep in mind that criminals are always trying new ways to steal money and information.

-That’s why it is crucial to learn how to spot different fraud techniques, so you’re less likely to fall for them.
+That's why it is crucial to learn to spot different fraud techniques so you're less likely to fall for them.

 According to the St. Cloud, MN Police Department, be on the lookout for these important “P's” that are indicators of a scam:

 - Scammers PRETENDING to be from an organization you know.